iPhone 14 Pro's Notch Replacement Is... Actually Useful? How the Dynamic Island Works

 This story is part of Focal Point iPhone 2022, CNET's collection of news, tips and advice around Apple's most popular product.

-Apple may never have been able to make you love the iPhone notch that housed the camera lenses and speaker at the top of the screen on previous iPhone lineups.
-But maybe, just maybe, the iPhone 14's cutout, which makes the space a little more useful, will do the trick.
+If you've never been a fan of Apple's notch (the space that houses your camera lens and speaker at the top of your screen), then you may be excited about the iPhone 14 Pro.
+Apple's iPhone 14 Pro models have a smaller cutout that makes the space a little more useful.

-On the new iPhone 14 Pro and Pro Max phones announced Wednesday, the notch is re-envisioned as a pill-shaped cutout that can become part of other things you naturally do as you use the phone.
-Apple calls this the Dynamic Island (and yes, Apple has also been the butt of early jokes about the feature name.)
+On the new iPhone 14 Pro and Pro Max phones announced Wednesday, the notch is reenvisioned as a pill-shaped cutout that can become part of other things you naturally do as you use the phone.
+Apple calls this the Dynamic Island.
+(Yes, Apple has also been the butt of early jokes about the feature name.)

 Alongside the iPhone 14 Pro and Max always-on display, the Dynamic Island is one of two new screen features exclusive to the more expensive, higher-powered models in the iPhone 14 lineup.
 The new Dynamic Island around the static cutout transforms a seemingly dead space into a tiny notification center with distinct animations for whatever it is you're doing on your phone, whether that's charging the battery, taking a call or listening to music.